Why Your Skin Loves Polyphenols (and Baobab)

 BY DR. LUC MAES, N.D.

-You may be familiar with polyphenols—they're the phytonutrients that color fruits and vegetables, including berries, grapes, green tea, coffee and cacao.
-Plants produce polyphenols as a defense against ultraviolet radiation and aggression of pathogens.
+You may be familiar with polyphenols—they're the phytonutrients that color fruits and vegetables, including berries, grapes, green tea, coffee, and cacao.
+Plants produce polyphenols as a defense against ultraviolet radiation and the aggression of pathogens.

 It's become increasingly known that polyphenols have some pretty exciting health benefits.
 A polyphenol-rich diet is inversely related to accelerated skin aging and the development of chronic disease, cancer, cardiovascular disease, diabetes, osteoporosis, and neurodegenerative disease.

-What you may not already know is that the microbiota in your gut are responsible for transforming polyphenols into powerful metabolites.
-These metabolites provide numerous benefits throughout the body by reducing inflammation in blood vessels, protecting nerves, and preserving the integrity of collagen.
+You may not already know that the gut microbiota is responsible for transforming polyphenols into potent metabolites.
+These metabolites provide numerous benefits throughout the body by reducing inflammation in blood vessels, protecting nerves, and preserving collagen integrity.
 Since prebiotic fiber and probiotics support a healthy gut microbiome, including them in your wellness routine can help your body receive the optimal benefits of a polyphenol-rich diet.

 The baobab fruit, which grows in the hot, dry climate of the African Savanna, is uniquely rich in polyphenols.
-Research shows that the polyphenols in baobab are responsible for its low glycemic properties, which support a balanced metabolization of sugars.
-When sugar is not properly metabolized, it triggers a process called glycation which damages collagen.
-Collagen is an important protein for healthy, youthful-looking skin as well as structural integrity throughout the body.
+Research shows that the polyphenols in baobab are responsible for their low glycemic properties, which support a balanced metabolization of sugars.
+When sugar is not metabolized correctly, it triggers glycation, which damages collagen.
+Collagen is an essential protein for healthy, youthful-looking skin and structural integrity throughout the body.

-Baobab is considered a superfood for many reasons, one of them being its high content of both prebiotic fiber and polyphenols.
-By incorporating baobab and other polyphenol-rich foods into your diet regularly, you are conditioning your gut, skin, and metabolism for optimal function and wellness.
+Baobab is considered a superfood for many reasons, one being its high prebiotic fiber and polyphenols content.
+By regularly incorporating baobab and other polyphenol-rich foods into your diet, you are conditioning your gut, skin, and metabolism for optimal function and wellness.